DrGo/mdson/typst/chapter.typ

         footer-descent: 0.3in,

         numbering: "1",
+        //TODO: allow optional header + page numbers

-        // The header always contains the book title on odd pages and
+        // The header always contains the chapter title on odd pages and
-        // the chapter title on even pages, unless the page is one
+        // the section title on even pages, unless the page is one
         // the starts a chapter (the chapter title is obvious then).
         header: locate(loc => {
-            // Are we on an odd page?
-            let i = counter(page).at(loc).first()
+            // Are we on an odd page? at() returns an array but we know it has one value let i = counter(page).at(loc).first()
+            // let pagenum=[#loc.page()]
             if calc.odd(i) {
               return text(0.95em, smallcaps(title))
             }
           // Are we on a page that starts a chapter?
 (We also check
           // the previous page because some headings contain pagebreaks.) let all = query(heading, loc)
             if all.any(it => it.location().page() in (i - 1, i)) {
             return
           }
           // Find the heading of the section we are currently in. let before = query(selector(heading).before(loc), loc)
           if before != () {